raslenzaddem/tester/README.md

 Conclusion: The combination mixer80 + vocos22 gives the best practical result:

-- Total parameters: 2.9 M (mixer80) + 13.4 M (vocos22) = 16.3 M
+- Total parameters: 2.9 M (mixer80) + 13.4 M (vocos22) = 16.3 M.
-- Response time: ~1.4 seconds for a typical sentence
+- Response time: ~1.4 seconds for a typical sentence.
-- Quality: clear, natural, no degradation over long text
+- Quality: clear, natural, no degradation over long text.
+- The "models_onnx.py" file provides the needed ressources to download the corresponding onnx files.
+The onnx files are loaded once (for )the first time) into the "models_onnx" subdirectory.
+- Refer to the Ressources and References section of this documentation for more information about the model.

 #### Diacritization (Tashkeel) for Arabic:
 Several diacritization models were tested: